 G. Documentation by a third party employer or a public agency verification that supports each income certification.
 Examples include third party documentation from employers or documentation of unemployment compensation, a copy of the tenant's federal income tax return, or IRS Form W-2.
 Tenant income is calculated in a manner consistent with the determination of annual income under Section 8 of the United States Housing Act of 1937 and not in accordance with the determination of gross income for federal income tax liability.
 In the case of a tenant receiving housing assistance payments under Section 8, the documentation requirement of this paragraph (b)(1)(vii) is satisfied if the public housing authority provides a statement to the building owner declaring that the tenant's income does not exceed the applicable income limit under IRC §42(g).
-Owner/Agents with properties that have multiple sources of funding cannot use the public housing's verification of income.

 Recertification requirements also require documentation by a third party employer or a public agency verification that supports each income recertification for properties that are mixed-use.
 HERA regulations allow that for 100% buildings or projects, no recertification is required.
 However, KHRC has implemented Sample Form 18 to capture tenant data necessary to illustrate compliance with the IRS Student Rule, HUD reporting requirements, and the Restrictive Use Covenant.
-For owners who do not complete full recertifications, Sample Form 18 must be completed in lieu of.
+For owners who are not required to complete full recertifications, Sample Form 18 must be completed in lieu of.

-- H. The eligible basis and the qualified basis of the building at the end of the first year of the credit period. - I. The character and use of the nonresidential portion of the building included in the eligible basis. - J. The dates of occupancy for each tenant and continuous rent roll for all restricted units.
+H. The eligible basis and the qualified basis of the building at the end of the first year of the credit period.

+- I. The character and use of the nonresidential portion of the building included in the eligible basis. - J. The dates of occupancy for each tenant and continuous rent roll for all restricted units.